coastland/gsp-dba-maven-plugin/en/recipe/custom-DdlTemplate.md

-## Example of Template Customization for Use with Generate-ddl
+## Example of Template Customization for Use with generate-ddl

 This section describes how to customize the template used by generate-ddl goal.